desech/studio-react/README.md

 npm start
 ```

-- Now you can access you react app at `http://localhost:3000/`
+- Now you can access your react app at `http://localhost:3000/`
 - Every time you save inside Desech Studio, it will push updates to the react app

 ## Storybook integration

-- Check the [docs](https://storybook.js.org/docs/react/get-started/install) for further reading
+- Check the [docs](https://storybook.js.org/docs/react/writing-stories/introduction) for further reading

 ```sh
 export NODE_OPTIONS=--openssl-legacy-provider # linux / mac os only